Commercial Construction/Contractor Licensing InformationAgency: Environmental Quality

 For an out-of-state corporation/existing business, a "Certificate of Authority" may be obtained from the Corporation Division at (517) 241-6470 to do business with the State of Michigan.

-Persons who use chemicals that are required to "seal asphalt parking lots or driveways" should call the Environmental Hotline at (800) 662-9278 for further information.
+Permits are required for various construction activites by the Michigan Department of Environmental Quality.
+You can find a list of permit screening questions "General Permit Information Checklist" at www.michign.gov/deqpermits.
+In addition, persons who use chemicals that are requried to "seal asphalt parking lots or driveways" should call the Environmental Hotline at (800) 662-9278 for further information.